 Xaymaca: What's in a Name?

-The Tainos, previously referred to as the Arawaks, have often been described as the earliest inhabitants of Jamaica and the first to have come into contact with the Spaniards.
 Interestingly, the name of the island ‘Jamaica’ is believed to be of Taino origin as it was derived from their reference to the island as Xaymaca—land of wood and water.

 At the heart of our company lies the Jamaican coffee farmer, the cornerstone of our industry.